Elwood-P/Kimba-Astro/README.md

 # Kimba Design: Website & Blog
 > Home of Kimba Design.
-We build efficient, eco-friendly websites.
+Efficient, eco-friendly websites.
 > 🚀 An experiment in using Astro SSG which has recently released 1.0 Beta.
 > Live project [kimba.design](https://kimba.design)